nikgavalas/javascript/README.md

     }
     ```

+  - The exception to the above rule is when declaring a function as a callback.

+    ```javascript
+    // good
+    // Sort the array in ascending order. myArray.sort(function myArraySort(a, b) {
+      return b - a;
+    });
+    ```

-  - Use `//` for single line comments.
+  - Use `//` for non-function comments.
 Place single line comments on a newline above the subject of the comment.
-Put an emptyline before the comment.
+Put an emptyline before the comment and a space after the `//`.

     ```javascript
     // bad